-As one of the largest growth areas in Victoria, Bannockburn’s youth population is forecast to increase more than 55 per cent to 821 between now and 2036.
+As one of the largest growth areas in Victoria, Bannockburn’s youth population is forecast to increase more than 55 per cent between now and 2036.

 A challenge of this rapid growth is a lack of suitable services to establish a positive and vibrant youth culture that engages young people in a productive and constructive manner.